JayBizzle/Laravel-Migrations-Organiser/README.md

 ```PHP
     'Jaybizzle\MigrationsOrganiser\MigrationsOrganiserServiceProvider',
 ```
-Running migrate:organise will move all of your migrations into the relevant `yyyy/mm` folder Then just use the standard artisan commands as you normally would and the package will take care of the rest.

-Uninstall
+Usage
 ============
+This package hooks into the default `artisan make:migration` command.
+Just use that as you normally would and the package takes car of the rest.

+##### What if I have already created migrations
+No problem, just run `artisan migrate:organise` and your migrations will be moved into the relevant `yyyy/mm` folders.

+##### I want my migrations back to how they were
-Running migrate:disorganise will move all migrations from the `yyyy/mm` folder structure into the base migrations folder.
+Again, No problem.
+Running `artisan migrate:disorganise` will move all migrations from the `yyyy/mm` folder structure into the base migrations folder.